 - Simultaneously handle high search volumes on the same index with solid performance and efficiency

-When we were building our Gen2 log management service, we wanted to be sure that we were setting all of the ElasticSearch configurations in the way that would deliver maximum performance for both indexing and search.
+When we were building our Gen2 log management service, we wanted to be sure that we were setting all configurations in the way that would deliver maximum ElasticSearch performance for both indexing and search.
 Unfortunately, we found it very difficult to find this information in the ElasticSearch documentation because it’s not located in one place.
 This post summarizes our learnings and can serve as a checklist of configuration properties you can reference to optimize Elasticsearch (also referred to herein as ES) for your application.